"LOVE THE LORD YOUR GOD WITH ALL YOUR HEART AND WITH ALL YOUR SOUL AND WITH ALL YOUR MIND AND WITH ALL YOUR STRENGTH"

 We desire our cattle to stand out in overall performance for us and our customers!

-We need our cows and bulls to thrive on grass and produce calves that can go in any direction.
+We need our females and bulls to thrive on grass and produce calves that can go in any direction.
 Our Bulls and Heifers are developed on forage and are not over fed to develop impressive gains or look more eye appealing.
 Both M3 Bulls and M3 Females go to all different types of environments for our customers.
 They need to acclimate and make sound, efficient, fertile sires and dams.
-Producing calves backed with performance and carcass merit.
+Producing calves backed with performance and carcass merit that will grade and marble!

 *The Extra M: To help us remember M3 Cattle Company’s 3 M Philosophy – “MONEY”